 Deadline to submit verification and/or attestation is Monday, August 22, 2022 for Fall Semester 2022.

 Students who do not complete the attestation form by the deadline are at-risk for being removed from their online course(s) due to non-compliance.

 If you have questions, please send them to MCC Coordinator Strategic Planning/Emergency Manager Chuck DiSalvo, Public Safety, at (585) 292-2926 or firstname.lastname@example.org.

 CircleIn is an easy to use study app and website where students study online together.
 Students who are active in the app earn points, gifts, and scholarships!
 MCC is excited to offer this service to our students at no cost.
 Refer to CircleIn's Student Welcome Guide for information on how to use the many different features both online and in the mobile app.

 Emergency Financial Support

-If you are facing a financial emergency (for example, needing a laptop and/or WiFi access, paying rent, food insecurity, transportation issues, etc.), you can apply online for assistance through MCC's Dreamkeepers and Single Stop programs and stay on track.
-Dreamkeepers and Single Stop at MCC are made possible by generous supporters of the MCC Foundation.
+If you are facing a financial emergency (for example, paying rent, food insecurity, transportation issues, etc.), you can apply online for assistance through MCC Emergency Assistance (MCC Assist) and stay on track.
+MCC Assist is made possible by generous supporters of the MCC Foundation.

 MCC Financial Aid representatives are also available to help you.
 Contact Financial Aid via email.